Crowns and Bridges

 We know that getting a tooth crown or a bridge might feel stressful, so at our Manchester, MO dental office, we provide amenities to help you feel comfortable throughout the process.

 Patients can enjoy their favorite television program during their treatment, and we’ll finish with a warm, lavender-scented towel for your comfort.
-If you are feeling anxious about your procedure, you can discuss using nitrous oxide with Dr. Stanford, which can help you feel at ease during treatment.
+If you are feeling anxious about your procedure, you can discuss using nitrous oxide with Dr. Carron, which can help you feel at ease during treatment.

 Will it hurt to get a dental crown?